Keukenhof Holland: The Land of Tulips

 Some of my favorites at tulpomania

 Each year, there’s a different theme for the Land of Tulips.
-When I visited in 2015 the Netherlands was celebrating Vincent van Gogh.
+When I first visited in 2015 the Netherlands was celebrating Vincent van Gogh.
 His death was 125 years earlier.

 Unfortunately for me, the tens of thousands of tulips that make up van Gogh’s portrait in the giant flower mosaic were not in bloom yet.

-Posing at the Selfie Garden in Keukenhof
+Posing at the Selfie Garden in Keukenhof with Vincent Van Gogh

 Posing in the Selfie Garden